8bitgeek/debounce/README.md

 #include "debounce.h"
 #include <my_timer.h>

-#define FILTER_DEPTH 10 /**< Specificed the duration of the low pass filter in units of timer ticks */
+#define FILTER_DEPTH 10 /**< Specifices the duration of the low pass filter in units of timer ticks */

 debounce_t debounce;    /**< structure that maintain the debounce state for the input channel */